 What Does It Take to Be a Top Performer?

 A team of top performers achieves their business goals consistently and seemingly without effort.
 We witness and envy their success.
-Their abilities are a near perfect match for their job function; they are a seamless fit for the culture in which they operate; and they help everyone around them to perform at their peak.
+Their abilities are a near perfect match for their job function; they are a seamless fit for the workplace culture in which they operate; and they help everyone around them to perform at their peak.

 The 3 R’s of Building a Team of Top Performers